 The map presented in Figure 6.3 below shows the proportion of households that have been exposed to the Land Tenure Regularisation (LTR) programme by district.
-50% of households in Kayonza district have been exposed to the LTR programme.
+96.5% of households in Kirehe district have been exposed to the LTR programme; this is by far the highest proportion in the country.
 This proportion is 54.1% country-wide on average.